Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Introduction

-In contrast to the SPORC and FAUST protocols, \NAME ensures the stronger fork-linearizability condition, where every operation is consistent as soon as it completes.
-SPORC is neither weaker nor stronger than \NAME: On one hand, SPORC seems more general as it never blocks clients even for operations that do not appear to commute; on the other hand, though, SPORC only supports functions with suitably transformable operations and has no provisions for handling conflicting operations, whereas \NAME works for arbitrary functions.
+In contrast to these protocols, \NAME ensures the stron\-ger \forklin condition, where every operation is consistent as soon as it completes and no client is ever in danger of acting upon receiving an arbitrary output.
+In terms of expressiveness, SPORC is neither weaker nor stronger than \NAME: On one hand, SPORC seems more general as it never blocks clients even for operations that do not appear to commute.
+On the other hand, SPORC is limited to functions with transformable operations and mandates that all operations are invertible.
+Therefore SPORC cannot address services with conflicting operations, which exist in many realistic service specifications~\cite{cashsh07}.

-In all above protocols for generic services (BST, SPORC, and \NAME), all clients execute all operations.
-As suggested by Cachin~\cite{cachin11}, techniques for ``authenticated separated execution'' could eliminate this drawback; these methods extend the notion of authenticated data structures.
-For storage protocols (SUNDR and FAUST), executing other client's operations is already not necessary because their functionality permits that.